WimTenBrink/Miranda-Noor/public/Noor-Brink.md

 This is our corner of the world, shared with love and creativity.

 ---

+## The Broader Ensemble

+While Miranda and Annelies form the core of Noor, the band's sound is often enriched by the contributions of their close friends, who serve as background singers and collaborators:

+*   **Fannie de Jong:** A vibrant and playful presence, Fannie provides harmonies that add a bright, effervescent quality to the music.
+*   **Emma Vermeer:** With her steady and warm vocals, Emma brings a grounding depth to the group's sound, completing their rich vocal tapestry.

+## A Note of Thanks

+This application was brought to life through the dedicated efforts of **Team Katje**.
+We are immensely grateful for their creativity, technical skill, and passion in building this tool for us and for the wider creative community.

+---
 *Copyright © {year} Miranda Noor & Annelies Brink.
 All Rights Reserved.*